When I tutored writing students, I would get asked this question regularly. When can I call myself a writer?

 * You should call yourself a writer whenever you’re ready to handle whatever the big world (good and bad) might send your way, both in attitude and consequence, and feel confident that your career (if that’s what you hope for) will benefit and not suffer.

 But it’s up to you.
 Everyone is different.
 You may or may not yet be ready to use the W-word.
 And I’d like all experienced hands to bear in mind that some writers don’t want or feel ready to be ‘out’ writers, no matter how many motivational words and ‘end ofs’ you fling at them.
-They want to be modest, and private, and occupy a space with which they feel comfortable.
+They want to be modest, and private, and occupy a space in which they feel comfortable.

 Anyone who tells you without qualification that you should call yourself a writer may think it makes them look supportive and pro-writerly, but to me, it makes them look like someone who has lost touch with what the writer’s life can be like at the very beginning — or someone who remains curiously unaware that writers’ characters and personalities are all different, often still changing and developing, and may be manifestly different to their own.